gideondk/Raiku/README.md

 * Doing this non-blocking through multiple connections handled by multiple actors (through Sentinel).
 * Writing, fetching and deleting single or multiple objects at once;
 * Querying items on 2i, based on binary or integral indexes (ranges also supported);
+* Pagination and streaming of 2i queries;
+* Setting and getting counters;
 * Sequencing and continuing multiple operations using Tasks;
 * Reactive Map/Reduce functionality;
 * Auto-Reconnecting client;